JeffKoMS/content-dev/learn-PR/implement-data-operations-azure-managed-redis/includes/4-implement-data-operations.md

 Before performing data operations, establish a connection to your Azure Managed Redis instance.
 The `redis` library supports both synchronous and asynchronous operations.

-Azure Cache for Redis, and Azure Managed Redis, both use the same libraries for application development.
+Azure Cache for Redis and Azure Managed Redis both use the same libraries for application development.
 However, they have different default connection ports:

 - Ports for Azure Managed Redis and Enterprise caches: 10000
 - Ports for Azure Cache for Redis instances: 6380